dj-5803/Port-scanner/README.md

 # Port-scanner

-Python script providing a simple command-line tool for scanning TCP ports on a target host and identifying the status of each port.
+Python script provides a simple command-line tool for scanning TCP ports on a target host and identifying the status of each port.
 It utilizes the Nmap library for efficient port scanning and argparse for easy command-line argument handling.

 **Usage**
 pip install -r requirements.txt